PERT Diagram Template

 PERT diagrams are often confused with Gantt charts.
 While both are a visual representation of a project timeline, there are key differences between the two:

-made up of nodes and arrows.
-Gantt charts are bar graphs.
+PERT charts are made up of nodes and arrows, whereas Gantt charts are bar graphs.
 A Gantt chart uses horizontal bars to depict project phases.
 Each bar stretches from that phase’s start date to the end date.

 PERT diagrams use arrows to show dependent tasks.
 Dependencies on a Gantt chart are shown in a Waterfall-like structure.